 - “Sweat Is Just Fat Crying”

-With the rise of Crossfit culture, neighborhood boot camps, and extreme competitions like Spartan Race and Tough Mudder, the hardcore “no pain, no gain” attitude has become pervasive in the fitness scene.
-Things have gotten so bad that my clients usually come in assuming that their workout was useless if they didn’t sweat profusely during it and get really sore the next day.
+With the rise of CrossFit culture, neighborhood boot camps, and extreme competitions like Spartan Race and Tough Mudder, the hardcore “no pain, no gain” attitude has become pervasive in the fitness scene.
+Many of my clients come in with the belief that a workout is useless if they don’t sweat profusely and experience miserable soreness the next day.
 One of my clients even confided in me that she used to have a personal trainer who worked her so hard she would throw up during and after sessions.
 Ouch.
-Imagine thinking that the only way to get a good workout is to be on the edge of puking.

 I once had a personal trainer who worked me so hard in our first session that the next morning I honestly thought I might need to go to the hospital.
-It was incredibly difficult to lower myself to a seated position (I literally had to grasp things for help), and I was walking up stairs sideways for days.
-If you hear that story and think, “Wow!
-Must have been a great workout!” then we need to have a chat.
 Debilitating soreness is never a good thing, and the presence of soreness is a crappy indicator of muscle growth and adaptation.
-My trainer pushed me far beyond my ability levels, and that was a mistake.
+My trainer pushed me far beyond my ability levels, and he should have known better.

-We experience muscle soreness when our bodies are repairing damage to our muscles, and in particular, soreness is associated with the eccentric part of movements.
-While muscle damage may sound scary, it’s actually a good thing.
-Muscle damage comes in the form of “microtears” in our muscles.
-When our muscles experience these microtears, our bodies work to repair the tears and rebuild our muscles, which causes our muscles to grow bigger and stronger.
-The process of rebuilding our muscles can sometimes cause soreness immediately after or a day or two after a workout (called Delayed Onset Muscle Soreness or “DOMS”).
+We experience muscle soreness when our bodies are repairing damage, known as “microtears,” to our muscles.
+While muscle damage may sound scary, our body jumps into action to repair the micro tears, and that’s actually what allows our muscles to get stronger and bigger.
+The process of rebuilding our muscles can sometimes cause soreness immediately after or a day or two after a workout (called Delayed Onset Muscle Soreness or DOMS).

-Finally, how we experience soreness has a genetic component—some people get really sore, and others rarely ever experience soreness.
-Remember, the more sore you are, the more difficult your next workout will be to complete.
-You do not want to push yourself so hard in your workouts that it limits your ability to train and move the rest of the week.
+Don’t forget that the more sore you are, the more difficult your next workout will be to complete.
+You do not want to push yourself so hard in your workouts that soreness limits your ability to train and move the rest of the week.
 While a moderate level of soreness is fine, pushing yourself past your limits so that you can barely lower yourself to sit on the toilet is not recommended.

 There is a time and place for hardcore and extreme exercise, but it is not every single day or even every week for the average person.
 You do not need to push it to 100 every time you exercise, and if you continue to do so, eventually you’ll run out of gas.

-Our bodies are remarkably good at letting us know what they need.
+Our bodies are remarkably good at letting us know what they need, but messaging from our toxic diet and wellness culture can make those messages hard to hear.
 Don’t ignore your own needs by falling prey to the high-risk, “motivational” attitudes that are so pervasive in fitness right now.
-Take stock of your pain, soreness, and fatigue, and listen to what your body is trying to tell you.
+Take stock of your pain, soreness, and fatigue, and try to listen in to what your body is telling you.
 “No pain, no gain” just isn’t worth it.